Xmokey/UrCalls-Video-Conferencing-SaaS-Platform-Case-Study/CASE-STUDY.md

 This was an important product-management decision because it connected the product to the business model around it.
 The platform was designed not only to deliver the service, but also to provide a mechanism for getting that service in front of more potential users.

-No unsupported acquisition or revenue figures are claimed; the evidence here is the product capability and the business mechanism that was designed and delivered.

 ---